juanosarg/AlphaMechs/1.6/Mods/ReinforcedMechanoids/Readme.txt

 - If you remove Reinforced Mechanoids, weapon swapping will work normally again
 - The mechanoids will still be fully functional, just with one weapon type
 - This is an XML-only fix and requires no C# modifications

-If you encounter any issues, please report them to the Alpha Mechs mod page.